arturo-collado-rosell/Doppler_Processing_using_machine_learning/README.md

 ## NN architecture study
 In the directory scripts/architectures_study you will find two python scripts, one for training different NN and the other for prediction time study

+The algorithms ASPASS, DA and SPPP are not implemented in this repository.
+It only contains the NN results.